The following IP practice note provides comprehensive and up to date legal information covering:

-This Practice Note is intended to be used to track the progress of judgments, legislative proposals and consultations related to patents and trade secrets.
+This Practice Note is intended to be used to track the progress of judgments, legislative proposals and consultations related to patents.

 For archived items on patents, see Practice Note: Patents tracker [Archived].

 The likely impact of Brexit on IP rights is explored in detail in the Practice Note: Brexit—IP rights.